yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source framework for real time exchange in markets such as stock, forex and commodities.
+MidaFX is an open source framework designed to operate in markets such as stocks, forex, cryptocurrencies or commodities.

+Through MidaFX you can:
-Allows to easily execute, test and automate investment and trading strategies.
+- Easily execute, test and automate investment and trading strategies by implementing your custom expert advisor;
+- Fully real time operate in any supported market;
+- Analyze markets and movements of assets through dedicated analysis interfaces.

 ## Installation
 ```console